nurullahayv/HalalWeb/README.md

 1- Computer Vision development

 2- Extention development (especialy for Youtube);
     -Chrome
     -Opera(?)
     -Edge(?)
     -Firefox(?)

-3- Browser implementation(for whole web image censorer) 4- Operating Systme implementation;
+3- Browser implementation(for whole web image censorer)

+4- Operating Systme implementation;
     -Windows
     -Linux
     -MAC

-+ Unwanted?
++Unwanted?
-- Nudity which prohibited by Islam,
+-Nudity which prohibited by Islam,
-- (may be)Harmful contents for kids(settings may be avaliable)(?)
+ ,(may be)Harmful contents for kids(settings may be avaliable)(?)
-- and/or more...
+ ,and/or more...